MatrixManAtYrService/gitcrypt/README.md

 ### A few things to think about

-[encrypt_cwd.py](encrypt_cwd.py) contains a salt which you should regenerate if you fork this project.
+- [encrypt_cwd.py](encrypt_cwd.py) contains a salt which you should regenerate if you fork this project.
 Also, you should probably audit that code while you're in there (and [decrypt_cwd.py](decrypt_cwd.py) while you're at it).
 I'll do my best to answer questions in the form of issues, but I won't be held responsible for data loss or compromise.

+- It's possible for your filesystem may think the encrypted files are gone, while they're still present on the disk.
+If you want to leave no trace, create a ramfs and clone it there.

+- It's possible that your text editor may create temp files (to recover in case of a power failure, for instance) so you might want to disable those while editing decrypted files.